 Once you have an attorney representing your Florida case, you will be able to focus on the important issues, such as your medical needs and personal life, without taking on the additional burden of the claims process.
 Insurance companies have years, if not decades, of experience handling car accidents—with a distinct focus on paying as little as possible for car accidents that their clients are liable for—and will do everything possible to limit your final settlement.

 When you have an attorney handling all of these communications, you can rest easy knowing that they will be able to speak on your behalf, and you will not need to worry about things like making a statement that comes back to haunt you.
 In some accidents, even a simple apology can be used against the victim to claim that they were admitting fault, even if they were simply apologizing because it felt like the right thing to do.

 Should I hire an auto accident attorney after a minor auto accident?

-It might seem like overkill to hire a personal injury attorney after minor car accidents, but the reality is that no matter how serious the Jacksonville car accident was, you will benefit from having a lawyer represent your case.
-You can speak directly with someone at our Florida firm today during a free initial consultation so that we can discuss the possible settlement amount for your case, and whether or not it makes sense for you to work with an attorney.
+It might seem like overkill to hire a personal injury attorney after minor car accidents, but the reality is that no matter how severe the Jacksonville car accident was, you will benefit from having a lawyer represent your case.
+You can speak directly with someone at our Florida firm today during a free initial consultation so that we can discuss the possible settlement amount for your case and whether or not it makes sense for you to work with an attorney.